Multi-Vehicle Route Optimization (Fleet Routing Guide)

 Mistake 2 — Not using service time

-Mistake 3 — Too few vehicles for the workload
+Mistake 3 — Too few vehicles

-Mistake 4 — No balancing goal
+Mistake 4 — No workload balancing

-Without balancing, one driver may receive too many stops, causing delays and overtime.
+One driver may receive too many stops.

-8) Best practices for multi-vehicle route optimization#
+8) Best practices for fleet routing#

-• Always enter realistic working hours
+• Use realistic working hours

-• Use service time to create accurate schedules
+• Include service time

-• Use time windows only when needed (avoid overly narrow windows)
+• Use time windows when required

-• Set vehicle capacity if load matters
+• Define vehicle capacity

-• Balance workloads using stops, time, or distance metrics
+• Balance workloads

 Optimize Fleet Routes With TrackRoad